 When Cabinet Replacement is the Right Answer

-There's mold inside the boxes.
+There’s mold inside the boxes.
 Mold inside cabinet boxes is a health issue and cannot be remediated by painting.
-If you see or smell mold inside your cabinets, replacement is the correct answer.

 The Middle Path: Painting Boxes, Replacing Doors